Brad Shaw: Hartford Whalers

-Shaw began the 1988-89 season playing with HC Varese in Serie A in Italy, where in 35 games, he scored 10 goals and 40 points.
+Shaw began the 1988–89 season playing with HC Varese in Serie A in Italy, where in 35 games, he scored 10 goals and 40 points.
 In 11 playoff games, Shaw had four goals and 12 points with Varese.
-Shaw returned to the Whalers organization at the end of the 1988-89 NHL season, where he appeared in three games.
-On March 29, 1989, Shaw scored his first career NHL goal and point against Vincent Riendeau of the St. Louis Blues in a 4–0 Whalers victory, his only point with the Whalers that season.
-Shaw appeared in three playoff games for the Whalers, and on April 8, 1989, he earned his first career playoff goal and point against Brian Hayward of the Montreal Canadiens in a 5–4 loss.
+HC Varese won its second championship that season on March 4, 1989.
+Shaw returned to the Whalers organization on March 7, at the end of the 1988–89 NHL season, where he appeared in three games.
+On March 29, 1989, Shaw scored his first career NHL goal against Vincent Riendeau of the St. Louis Blues in a 4–0 Whalers victory, his only point with the Whalers that season.
+Shaw made his playoffs debut on April 6, 1989, against the Montreal Canadiens and appeared in three Stanley Cup playoff games for the Whalers.
+On April 8, 1989, he scored his first career playoff goal and point, a game-tying goal to send the game to overtime against Brian Hayward of the Montreal Canadiens in a 5–4 loss.
+Shaw signed a one-year contract extension with the Whalers in May 1989 with an additional one-year option.

-Shaw had regular ice time with Hartford in 1989–90, appearing in 64 games, scoring three goals and 35 points, and was named to the NHL All-Rookie Team.
+Shaw saw regular ice time with Hartford beginning in the 1989–90 season.
+He appeared in 64 games, scoring three goals and 35 points.
 On October 26, 1989, Shaw recorded four assists in a 7–3 victory against the New Jersey Devils.
-In the playoffs, Shaw led the Whalers in scoring, earning two goals and seven points in seven games, as the Whalers lost a thrilling first round series against the Boston Bruins.
+In the 1990 Stanley Cup playoffs, Shaw led the Whalers in scoring, earning two goals and seven points in seven games, as the Whalers lost a thrilling first round series against the Boston Bruins.
 In the third game of the series on April 9, 1990, Shaw scored a goal and added three assists for a four-point game in a 5–3 Hartford win.
+Shaw was named to the NHL All-Rookie Team at the end of the season, and named the Whalers best defenceman.

 In 1990–91, Shaw played in 72 games with Hartford, scoring four goals and 32 points to lead the Whalers defense in scoring.
 In six playoff games, Shaw recorded a goal and three points, as Hartford lost to the Boston Bruins in the Adams Division semi-finals.

-In 62 games with the Whalers in 1991–92, Shaw scored three goals and 25 points to finish second among Whalers defenseman in scoring.
-Shaw saw action in three playoff games for the club, earning an assist as the Whalers lost to the Montreal Canadiens in the opening playoff round.
+In 62 games with the Whalers in 1991–92, Shaw scored three goals and 25 points, hampered by a wrist injury that required surgery in the offseason and uncomfortable with the Whalers' new coach Jimmy Roberts' strategy.
+Shaw saw action in only three of the Whalers' seven playoff games, earning an assist as the Whalers lost to the Montreal Canadiens in the opening playoff round.

-On June 13, 1992, the Whalers traded Shaw to the New Jersey Devils for cash.
-Shaw's stay with the Devils was short-lived, as five days later he was chosen by the Ottawa Senators in the 1992 NHL Expansion Draft.
+On June 13, 1992, the Whalers new general manager, Brian Burke, traded Shaw to the New Jersey Devils for future considerations, as the Whalers did not want to lose the defenceman for nothing.
+Shaw's stay with the Devils was short-lived, as five days later he was left unprotected in 1992 NHL expansion draft and was chosen by the Ottawa Senators.